 If you like to download free books from the Internet, keep in mind that our eyes perceive printed information from a computer screen 25% slower than from a paper sheet.

-36,800,000 is the number of heartbeats a person has in one year.
+36,800,000 is the number of heartbeats in a person in one year.

-Blondes grow beards faster than brunettes.
+Blondes grow a beard faster than brunettes.

 Every day a person loses from 30 to 120 hairs.

-The hair can be stretched to 1/5 of its length, and after that it returns to its state.
+The hair can be stretched to 1/5 of its length, and after that it returns to its original state.

 Hair is hygroscopic, that is, it is able to absorb moisture - this is due to the structure of the hair.